Jumio/mobile-sdk-ios/docs/integration_guide.md

 Once the controller is initialized, the following delegate methods will be available to handle [`Jumio.Controller`][jumioController]:

 ```
-func jumio(controller: Jumio.Controller, didInitializeWith credentialInformations: [Jumio.Credential.Info], policyUrl: String?)
+func jumio(controller: Jumio.Controller, didInitializeWith credentialInformations: [Jumio.Credential.Info], consentItems: [Jumio.ConsentItem]?)

 // result handling
 func jumio(controller: Jumio.Controller, finished result: Jumio.Result)
 func jumio(controller: Jumio.Controller, error: Jumio.Error)
 func jumio(controller: Jumio.Controller, logicalError: Jumio.LogicalError)
 ```
+#### Consent Handling

-To support compliance with various biometric data protection laws in the United States, the parameter `policyUrl` will provide a valid URL that will redirect the user to Jumio’s consent details when the user is located in the United States at the time of the transaction.
-If no consent is required, the parameter `policyUrl` will be `null`.
+To support compliance with various biometric data protection laws, if a user's consent is required the parameter `consentItems` will provide a list of `JumioConsentItems`.
+Each consent item contains a text, a consent type, a valid URL that will redirect the user to Jumio's consent details And attributedText where the text is parsed and link holder is underlined.
+If no consent is required, the parameter `consentItems` will be `null`.

+Each consent item can be one of two types:
+* `Jumio.ConsentType.active`
+* `Jumio.ConsentType.passive`

+For `active` types, the user needs to accept the consent items explicitly, e.g. by enabling an UISwitch or checking a checkbox for each consent item.
+For `passive` types, it is enough to present the consent text and URL to the user.
+The user implicitly accepts the passive consent items by continuing with the journey.

-The user can open and continue to this link if they choose to do so.
-If the user consents to Jumio’s collection, [`controllerHandling?.userConsented()`][userConsented] is required to be called internally before any credential can be initialized and the user journey can continue.
-If the user does not provide consent or if [`controllerHandling?.userConsented()`][userConsented] is not called, the user journey will end.
+ The user can open and continue to the provided consent link if they choose to do so.
+If the user consents to the Jumio policy, [`controllerHandling?.userConsented(consentItem: Jumio.ConsentItem, decision: Bool)`][userConsented] is required to be called internally before any credential can be initialized and the user journey can continue.
+If no consent is required, the list of `consentItems` will be `null`.
+If the user does not consent or if [`controllerHandling?.userConsented(consentItem: Jumio.ConsentItem, decision: Bool)`][userConsented] is not called for all the items inside the`consentItems` list, the user will not be able to continue the user journey.

 ___Please note that biometric data protection laws and other laws governing consent can change over time and therefore you must include user consent handling as described above, even if a record of the user’s consent is not required for your current use case.___

-⚠️&nbsp;&nbsp;__Note:__ Please also be aware that in cases where `policyUrl` is not `null`, the user is required to consent to Jumio's collection of personal information, including biometric data.
+⚠️&nbsp;&nbsp;__Note:__ Please be aware that in cases where list of `consentItems` is not null, the user is **legally required** to **actually consent** to Jumio's policy.
 Do not accept automatically without showing the user any terms.

 ### Credential Handling
 [`Jumio.Credential`][jumioCredential] will contain all necessary information about the scanning process.
 For ID verification you will receive an [`IDCredential`][jumioIDCredential], for Identity Verification a [`FaceCredential`][jumioFaceCredential], and so on.
 Initialize the credential and check if it is already preconfigured.
 If this is the case, the parameter [`isConfigured`][isConfigured] will be `true` and the credential can be started right away.